Anurag1972/Fiftyville/README.md

 the Fiftyville authorities have taken some of the town’s records from around the time of the theft and prepared a SQLite database for you, fiftyville.db which contains tables of data from around the town.
 You can query that table using SQL SELECT queries to access the data of interest to you.
-Using just the information in the database, your task is to solve the mystery. log.sql contains sql querries used to find Theif,the city he escaped to, and his complice .
+Using just the information in the database, your task is to solve the mystery.

+log.sql contains sql querries used to find Theif,the city he escaped to and his accomplice .

+Answers.txt contians name of the theif,the city he escaped to and his accomplice name.